isralduke/thatbook/13-chronicles-1.md

 <a name="5:11">5:11</a> The descendants of Gad lived near them in the land of Bashan, as far as Salecah.

-<a name="5:12">5:12</a> They included Joel the leader, Shapham the second in command, Janai, and Shaphat in Bashan. <a name="5:13">5:13</a> Their relatives, listed according to their families, included Michael, Meshullam, Sheba, Jorai, Jakan, Zia, and Eber—seven in all.
+<a name="5:12">5:12</a> They included Joel the leader, Shapham the second in command, Janai, and Shaphat in Bashan. <a name="5:13">5:13</a> Their relatives, listed according to their families, included Michael, Meshullam, Sheba, Jorai, Jakan, Zia, and Eber — seven in all.

 <a name="5:14">5:14</a> These were the sons of Abihail son of Huri, son of Jaroah, son of Gilead, son of Michael, son of Jeshishai, son of Jahdo, son of Buz. <a name="5:15">5:15</a> Ahi son of Abdiel, son of Guni, was the leader of the family. <a name="5:16">5:16</a> They lived in Gilead, in Bashan and its surrounding settlements, and in the pasturelands of Sharon to their very borders. <a name="5:17">5:17</a> All of them were listed in the genealogical records in the time of King Jotham of Judah and in the time of King Jeroboam of Israel.